Park Highway Closed to Through Traffic

 Program Activities and Resources

-In addition to camping facilities at Crags Campground, Lassen provides a dedicated youth camping ranger and a wide variety of programs including guided walks, ranger talks, and in-camp activities.
+Lassen provides a dedicated youth camping ranger and a wide variety of programs including guided walks, ranger talks, and in-camp activities.
 New discovery packs, made possible with a grant from the National Park Foundation, provide field guides, exploration tools, and a digital camera for participants to document their adventures.
 Groups receive a CD loaded with photos and videos from their time at Lassen, allowing them to reconnect with the park at any time.
 Assistance is also provided by the park's high school interpretive interns who offer assistance with activities and act as mentors and role models for participants.
-Additionally, a new Crags Youth Camp facility is slated to open in 2016 to better serve youth groups including youth camping participants.
+Additionally, Lassen Adventure Camp,a new youth camp facility is slated to open in 2016 to better serve youth groups including youth camping participants.

 Youth Camping Grants